fenago/snowflake-intermediate/lab_geospatial_geography/getting_started_with_geospatial_geography.md

 ### The GEOGRAPHY data type

 Snowflake's `GEOGRAPHY` data type is similar to the `GEOGRAPHY` data type in other geospatial databases in that it treats all points as longitude and latitude on a spherical earth instead of a flat plane.
 This is an important distinction from other geospatial types (such as `GEOMETRY`), but this guide won't be exploring those distinctions.
-More information about Snowflake's specification can be found [here](https://docs.snowflake.com/en/sql-reference/data-types-geospatial.html).
+More information about Snowflake's specification can be found [here].

 Look at one of the views in the shared database which has a `GEOGRAPHY` column by running the following queries.
 Copy & paste the SQL below into your worksheet editor, put your cursor somewhere in the text of the query you want to run (usually the beginning or end), and either click the blue "Play" button in the upper right of your browser window, or press `CTRL+Enter` or `CMD+Enter` (Windows or Mac) to run the query.